-The line functions provide function-specific support and services to all Business Divisions within the Group.
+The line functions, within their designated areas of responsibility, support all the Business divisions of the Group and provide the services that the Business divisions require.
 The responsibilities of the line functions include:

-- sales and marketing
+- · sales and marketing

-- global operations
+- · global operations

 - research and development.